Shadow Knights: Development

 Development for Shadow Knights was being done in conjunction with Slordax: The Unknown Enemy around 1990.
-At the time Commander Keen in Invasion of the Vorticons was in development outside working hours with Softdisk.
+At that time Commander Keen in Invasion of the Vorticons was in development outside working hours with Softdisk.
 Tom Hall designed a few of the levels.
 The level maps were designed using a custom-made program called Tile Editor (TEd), which was first created for Dangerous Dave.
 The game engine that was built would soon be reused for Dangerous Dave in the Haunted Mansion.